On multiplicative subgroups in division rings: Introduction

-Throughout this paper, for a ring $R$, the symbol $R^*$ denotes the group of all units in $R$.
-For a non-empty subset $S$ of $D$, we denote by $F[S]$ and $F(S)$ the subring and the division subring of $D$ respectively, generated by the set $F\cup S$, where $F=Z(D)$ is the center of $D$.
-We say that a subgroup $G$ of $D^*$ is {\em absolutely irreducible} if $F[G]=D$.
-Given a group $G$, a subset $S$ and a subgroup $H$ of $G$, we denote by $Z(G)$, $G'$, $C_G(S)$ and $H_G=\bigcap_{x\in G} xHx^{-1}$ the center of $G$, the derived group of $G$, the centralizer of $S$ in $G$ and the core of $H$ in $G$ respectively.
-If $x\in G$ and $H$ is a subgroup of $G$, then we denote by $x^H$ the set of all elements $x^h=hxh^{-1}, h\in H$.
+Throughout this paper, for a ring $R$ with identity $1\neq 0$, the symbol $R^* $ denotes the group of all units in $R$.
+If $S$ is a non-empty subset of a division ring $D$, then $F[S]$ and $F(S)$ denote respectively the subring and the division subring of $D$ generated by the set $F\cup S$.
+For a given group $G$ and its subgroup $H$, we denote the derived group of $G$ and the core of $H$ in $G$ respectively by $G'$ and $H_G:=\bigcap_{x\in G} xHx^{-1}$.
+Also, if $x\in G,$ then $x^H:=\{x^h=hxh^{-1}, h\in H\}$.
 If $x^G$ is finite, then we say that $x$ is an {\em $FC$-element} of $G$.
 The set of all $FC$-elements of $G$ is called the {\em $FC$-center} of $G$.
-If $x, y\in G$ then $[x,y]=xyx^{-1}y^{-1}$ and $[H,K]$ is the subgroup of $G$ generated by all elements $[h, k], h\in H,\,k\in K$.
-We say that an element $x\in D$ is {\em radical} over $F$ if there exists a positive integer $n(x)$ depending on $x$ such that $x^{n(x)}\in F$.
+If $x, y\in G$, then $[x,y]:=xyx^{-1}y^{-1}$, and $[H,K]$ is the subgroup of $G$ generated by all elements $[h, k], h\in H,\,k\in K$.
+An element $x\in D$ is said to be {\em radical} over $F$ if there exists a positive integer $n(x)$ depending on $x$ such that $x^{n(x)}\in F$.
 A non-empty subset $S$ of $D$ is {\em radical} over $F$ if every element of $S$ is radical over $F$.
-We write $H\leq G$ and $H<G$ if $H$ is a subgroup and proper subgroup of $G$ respectively.
-All other notation and symbols in this paper are standard and one can find, for example, in \cite{lam}, \cite{rob}, \cite{scott}, \cite{ilg}, \cite{ls}.
+If $A$ is a ring or a group, then the symbol $Z(A)$ denotes the center of $A$.
+All other notation and symbols in this paper are standard and one can find, for example, in \cite{lam}, \cite{rob}, \cite{scott2}, \cite{ilg}, \cite{ls}.